Introduction

 Additional tips

-• Set up NordVPN on your Router.
-If your Android TV device does not support the app, you can still protect it by.
+- Set up NordVPN on your Router.
+If your Android TV device does not support the app, you can still protect it with a router.
 This way, every device connected to your network—regardless of its hardware—will be protected by the VPN.